 Giant’s Ladder: The Giant’s Ladder provides high climbing action on an oversized ladder that is made of beams and cables.
 Teams of 3-4 people have limited time to plan, implement, review and make changes to their climbing strategy.
 They also rely on their ground safety belay team to protect them as they climb this challenging element.

 Catwalk: A horizontally positioned pole suspended between two trees 25 feet off the ground that requires balance and the belay support of participants on the ground to successful cross from one end to the other.

-2-Line Bridge: A single foot cable with a hand line, participants need to traverse across a 50ft span while on a belay system.
+2-Line Bridge: A single foot cable with a hand line, which participants need to traverse across a 50ft span while on a belay system.

-The Zip Line: A very popular activity offers high-speed action and excitement for those who want to climb up a large tree to an elevated platform approximately 50 feet off the ground and zip down over 400 feet on a suspended steel cable, attached to a two wheeled pulley and safety tether.
+The Zip Line: A very popular activity that offers high-speed action and excitement for those who want to climb up a large tree to an elevated platform approximately 50 feet off the ground and zip down over 400 feet on a suspended steel cable attached to a two wheeled pulley and safety tether.
 The Zip Wire is a high-level culminating activity that requires internal trust and commitment to complete.

 Acid River: Using boards and blocks, the entire team must cross a large expanse without touching the ground.

 The Wall: A 14’ high wall must be safely scaled by the team without the use of any props.

 Spider’s Web: A low ropes initiative where the team must determine how to accumulate as many points as possible by getting individuals through the “Spiders Web” within the given timeframe.